pluralsight/mob-timer/README.md

 # Development
 Run `npm install` to get the dependencies, then `npm start` to run the timer.
-Run `npm test` to start the unit tests, or `npm run integration_test` to run integration tests.
+Run `npm test` to run the unit tests once, or alternatively `npm run watch` to run them on changes.

 # Motivation